 To have your own dedicated and purpose built studio space with access to excellent workshops in 3D, ceramics, printmaking, fashion, textiles, animation and film.

-University study such as our FdA Contemporary Creative Practice or other local and national universities.
+University study such as our FdA Art and Design Practice

 Employment in the industry.